Data Centers in Lebanon

 Natural Disaster Risk

-Lebanon has a very low natural disaster risk profile, with a FEMA National Risk Index score of 19.50 as of September 2025.
-The environment is stable, making it a secure location for critical infrastructure.
-Key risks, while minimal, include tornado, river flooding, severe wind, and winter weather.
+Lebanon, Ohio, has a very low natural disaster risk profile, with a FEMA National Risk Index score of 19.50 as of September 2025.
+This score makes it a highly stable location for critical infrastructure and disaster recovery sites.
+The primary environmental risks to consider are severe thunderstorms, which can include hail, strong winds, lightning, and tornadoes, alongside potential for river flooding and winter weather events.